Time: Tuesday and Thursday – 02:00PM 04:50PM

 - Make art that is not just about yourself.

-External Hard Drive: In this class you will be working with big files that can’t be stored on the lab computers or in the cloud.
-Having an external hard drive (NOT a USB key) will be essential to backing up your work and transporting it from home to school.
+External Hard Drive: In this class you will be working with big files that cannot be stored on the lab computers or in the cloud.
+Having an external hard drive will be essential to backing up your work and transporting it from home to school.

 Software: All the software needed in this class is free or provided by CMU.